How reliable are x-rays? They are only as trustworthy as the reporter and what is actually to be seen.

 How reliable are X-rays?

 Much of these problems could have been avoided had the patient been carefully and thoroughly examined.
 And if we took the time to listen to each other.

 In case I, had the radiologist just listened to me, the attending doctor.
 I sent the child back for a second time, only to have the tests refused a again.

-In Case II, the patient was continually berated for putting it on.
+In the second, the patient was continually berated for putting it on.
 "There's clearly nothing wrong, get on with your work."
 Had the relevant health professionals just listened to the patient, things would have worked out differently.

-In Case III, simple percussion over the spine would have revealed not only rib fractures, but the likelihood of a spinal fracture.
+In the third simple percussion over the spine would have revealed not only rib fractures, but the likelihood of a spinal fracture.